umami-hep/umami-preprocessing/docs/index.md

 It's worth noting that, while we used $t\bar{t}$ and $Z'$ samples here for illustrative purposes, you can use any type of samples.
 Additionally, you're not obligated to create a hybrid sample; UPP can still be used with a single sample for preprocessing.

+## This package

+Compared with [umami](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami), the main features of this code are:

+- modular, class-based design
+- use of h5 virtual datasets to wrap the source files
+- only 2 main stages: resample -> merge -> done!
+- parallelised processing of flavours within a sample, which avoids wasted reads
+- support for different resampling "regions", which is useful for generalising to [Xbb preprocessing](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/issues/225)
+- n-dim sampling support, which is also useful for Xbb
+- "new" improved training file format (which is actually just the tdd output format)
+    - structured arrays are smaller on disk and therefore faster to read
+    - only one dataloader is needed and can be reused for training and testing
+    - other plotting scripts can support a single file format
+    - normalisation/concatenation is applied on the fly during training
+    - training files can contain supersets of variables used for training
+- new "countup" samping which is more efficient than pdf (it uses more the available statistics and reduces duplication of jets)
+- the code estimates the number of unique jets for you and saves this number as an attribute in the output file

+These features yield the following benefits as compared with umami:

+- only one command is needed to generate all preprocessing outputs (running with `--split=all` will produce train/val/test files)
+- lines of code are reduced vs umami by 4x
+- 10x faster than default umami preprocessing (0.06 vs 0.825 hours/million jets in an old test)
+- improvements to output file size and read speed